openshift-online/ocm-api-model/README.md

 also known as the _model_.

 ## How to make a change

 ### Structure

 1. `model` is a submodule that contains the API definitions that are described below.
    It is a submodule so that dependencies can be expressed in golang tooling to ensure the ability to match.
    It must forever be a zero dep golang module to eliminate diamond dependency problems.
 2. `clientapi` is a submodule that contains the generated serialization types for the ocm-sdk-go client.
    Having these generated here allows the ocm-api-model repo to be a place where we can also collect server-side representations of APIs that already exist and allows us to write fuzzers for determining mutual compatibility.
-   We cannot do this ocm-sdk-go due to cyclical dependency concerns.
+   We cannot do this in ocm-sdk-go due to cyclical dependency concerns.
-   It is important that `clientapi` is a low-dep submodule to easy diamond dep problems.
+   It is important that `clientapi` is a low-dep submodule to ease diamond dep problems.
    It must never depend on the `metamodel_generator` because there is no need to produce the diamond dep problems associated with it.
-   It must always depend on the `model` submodule to ensure that its possible for those depending on `clientapi` and `model` to find matching levels with golang tooling.
+   It must always depend on the `model` submodule to ensure that it's possible for those depending on `clientapi` and `model` to find matching levels with golang tooling.
 3. `metamodel_generator` is a submodule that takes a dependency on the `ocm-api-metamodel`.
    We use it to have automated tooling for dependency management and development-time replacement of trial versions